 Taxation of Short Sales

-A short sale occurs when a trader borrows stock from his broker and sells it, hoping to profit by buying it back at a lower price.
+A short sale occurs when stock is borrowed from a broker to sell in the market, hoping to profit by buying it back later at a lower price.
 Short sales are a means to profit from market downturns or to hedge a position.
-Although a short sale is somewhat the reverse of buying a stock with the hope of profiting from an increase in stock price, the tax rules that apply to short sales are significantly different than those that apply to a long position.
+Though a short sale resembles the reverse of buying a stock, hoping to profit from an increase in stock price, the tax rules for short sales differ from long sales.

-An uncovered short sale gain or loss is always short term, because the holding period is deemed to begin when the stock is purchased to close out the short sale.
-Since the short seller can only profit by buying at a lower price, he will wait until he decides to close out the transaction to buy the stock.
+An uncovered short sale gain or loss is always short term because the holding period is deemed to begin when the stock is purchased to close out the short sale.

 Before the tax law changed to disallow it, covered short sales were commonly used to postpone gains on long stock positions so that the lower long-term capital gains rate would apply.
 Specifically, you could sell short against the box, selling short stock that you already owned, so that your gains were protected until your long position could be sold, so that it would qualify for the long-term capital gains rate.
 (The term shorting against the box comes from the fact that, years ago, stockholders used to keep their stock certificates in safe deposit boxes.)